 Below are PDFs of some of the Mechner Foundation's documents and publications in educational innovation, basic research, and other areas.

 This article has been published as a chapter in Behavioral Science: Tales of Inspiration, Discovery and Service (pp. 229-252), Holdsambeck & H. Pennypacker (Eds.), Beverly, MA: The Cambridge Center for Behavioral Studies.
 The chapter describes the role of the Columbia University Psychology Department of the early 1950s as the seedbed of contributions to educational technology and school reform.
-It recounts the achievements of some Mechner enterprises going back to the 1960s and 1970s and their involvements with the White House, the U.S. Congress, the U.S. Department of Health, Education, and Welfare, the U.S. Office of Economic Opportunity, Xerox Corporation, UNESCO, and Europe’s Organization for Economic Co-operation and Development; and describes the current work of the Mechner Foundation in the field of education reform.
+It recounts the achievements of some Mechner enterprises going back to the 1960s and 1970s and their involvements with the White House, the U.S. Congress, the U.S. Department of Health, Education, and Welfare, the U.S. Office of Economic Opportunity, Xerox Corporation, UNESCO, and Europe’s Organization for Economic Co-operation and Development.
+It describes the current work of the Mechner Foundation in the field of education reform.

 This is the PowerPoint presentation of an address Dr. Mechner gave in Milan at the 11th International Congress of Behavioral Science.
 It describes the Paideia Individualized Education technology, its demonstration at Queens Paideia School, and its implications for school reform.

 In 1968 at the Armonk Paideia School, Mechner introduced a novel approach to K-12 education that applies what is known about the learning process, organizational theory, and psychology.
 Termed “Paideia Individualized Education” (PIE), it has been further refined at Queens Paideia School.
 Analysis suggests that when a number of PIE schools are aggregated to form a larger school in which the small schools operate as self-contained units, the benefits of the PIE system are preserved at a per-pupil cost below that of most present-day public schools.